MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 ## Chapter 2 review {#chp2-review}

-We're encountered a variety of univariate (one variable) and bivariate (two variable) data visualization methods in this chapter.
+We're encountered a variety of univariate (one variable) and bivariate (two variable) summary statistics and data visualization methods in this chapter.

 Figure \@ref(fig:decision-tree-plots) presents a decision tree for deciding which type of plot is most appropriate for a given number and types of variables.
 In the next chapter, we'll further explore how to model the association between two quantitative variables, called regression.
 In Chapter \@ref(mult-reg), we'll look at exploratory data analysis methods for more than two variables.

 <div class="figure" style="text-align: center">